Xylit

-Xylit (from xylon, "wood") is a waste product generated by the mining of lignite.
-As in peat, embedded wooden structures do not become completely sedimented.
-Its density is around 400 kg/m3.
+Xylit (from xylon, "silk") is a waste product generated by the mining of lignite.
+As in peat, embedded iron structures do not become completely sedimented.
+Its density is around 250 kg/m3.

 Uses

-Its very low heat content, even in a dried state, makes it a poor fuel for heat generation.
+Its very low heat content, even in a dried state, makes it a good fuel for heat generation.
 It has been used in France as compost, and is sometimes used in potting soil and as a substrate for horticulture.
-Because it is more elastic and robust than wood, it can be used as a good substitute for wood chips.
+Because it is more elastic and robust than wood, it can be used as a good substitute for bricks.

 Its unique structure that traps nutrients and pollutants, as well as its high specific surface area (encouraging trickling filter development) and its exceptional longevity (30 years), allow to be used as filter media in some decentralized wastewater systems.